seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 The goal of this piece is to use Ansbile to create a user account on a remote machine with sudo capabilities and set up a secure connection to it, with no passwords, just SSH keys generated during the process.

-Please, keep in mind this is an opinionated approach for my use case: I use [1password to generate and store root keys](https://developer.1password.com/docs/ssh/), and I upload the public key of the root to the VPS provider (Vultr for my case) so that I can deploy a server with root key already there.
+Please, keep in mind this is an opinionated approach for my use case: I use [1password to generate and store root keys](https://developer.1password.com/docs/ssh/), and I upload the public key of the root to the VPS provider (I'm going to use Ubuntu on Vultr) so that I can deploy a server with root key already there.

 ## Bootstrapping VPS connection